JWALL000/Nessus/README.md

 ## Step 10.

-Here we can see the results of our scan and as expected, It was full of dangerous vulnerabilities with high CVSS scores.
+Here I could see the results of my scan and as expected, It was full of dangerous vulnerabilities with high CVSS scores.

 ![Nessus-project 11](https://github.com/JWALL000/Nessus/blob/main/Step%2011%20-%20Results%20of%20scan.PNG)